Hazedd/shapelyM/README.md

 - [X] implement "point on side of line"
 - [X] return profile line on from measure as shapely
 - [X] return profile line on from and to measures as shapely
+- [ ] return line and profile objects
 - [X] support for given m values
 - [ ] stable main api
-- [ ] autocad tools as dependency in a separate project
+- [X] autocad tools as dependency in a separate project [shapelyAcad](https://github.com/Hazedd/shapelyAcad)
 - [ ] version 0.1.0-beta
-- [ ] shapley tools as dependency in a separate project
+- [ ] shapley helpers as dependency in a separate project [shapelyToolbox](https://github.com/Hazedd/shapelyToolbox)
 - [ ] refactor
 - [ ] mkdocs documentation generation
 - [ ] clear commit history